ElephontDearie/practiceProblems/src/array_peak/README.md

 # Description:
 Give an integer array of length at least 2, find any peak of the array.
-An index i is a pick of array if the element at i is larger of equal than it’s neighbouring element(s).
+An index i is a peak of array if the element at i is larger of equal than it’s neighbouring element(s).
 For any index i, i-1 and i+1 are the neighbours.
 First and last element only has one neighbour.
 For this problem, we want to do multiple swap operations and find peak after each operation.
 ### Input:
 Array: